Hazim89/mini-soc-xdr-environment/DEMOS.md

 - ✅ **Show Parser Metrics** - auth.log is being monitored
 - ✅ **Show detection scenarios:** `sudo cscli scenarios list | grep ssh`

-**Say to your senior:**
-*"Layer 5 - Local Prevention: CrowdSec is monitoring and has detection rules loaded.
-In a production environment with external attacks, it would automatically ban the attacker's IP at the firewall level, blocking them before they can cause damage."*

 ---

 ### Summary (1 minute)

-**Say to your senior:**

-*"What we just demonstrated is a complete Security Operations Center response to a cyber attack.
-Let me summarize:"*

-**Show this mental table:**

 | Layer | Tool | Function | Result |
 |-------|------|----------|--------|